godot-extended-libraries/godot-tensorflow-workspace/README.md

 <Wikipedia\> TensorFlow is a free and open-source software library for dataflow and differentiable programming across a range of tasks.
 It is a symbolic math library, and is also used for machine learning applications such as neural networks.

 This is Tensorflow for Godot Engine.
-The demo classifies a image into labels.
+The demo classifies an image into labels.
 This is a base for more interesting ideas like image upscaling, ai bots, chat bots, animations and others.

 ![Screen](https://github.com/godot-extended-libraries/godot-tensorflow-workspace/blob/master/Screen%20Shot%202019-05-13%20at%209.21.18%20PM.png)